The History of

 at the Utah School for the Deaf

 Since the late 1970s and early 1980s, the Western States Basketball Classic (WSBC) has been an annual tournament featuring teams from eight schools for the deaf.
+This event holds significant importance in the Deaf community as it provides a platform for Deaf students to compete in sports, socialize, and establish life-long friendships.
 After a long absence due to a lack of students to form a team, the Utah School for the Deaf returned to the tournament in 2007 and has since competed in four classics.
 However, maintaining a spot at the WSBC is challenging, as only eight schools receive invitations annually.
 If one school leaves, another takes its place.
 The teams that played at the Sanderson Community Center gym were open to students from the Jean Massieu School of the Deaf.
 The WSBC invited Utah School for the Deaf in 2009, allowing students to connect and learn while competing against other state schools for the deaf.
-In the March 2009 issue of the UAD Bulletin, Mike Hillstrom reported that twenty-five students attended WSBC, describing the event as so worthwhile and life-changing (Hillstrom, UAD Bulletin, March 2009).
+In the March 2009 issue of the UAD Bulletin, Mike Hillstrom reported that twenty-five students attended WSBC, describing the event as worthwhile and life-changing (Hillstrom, UAD Bulletin, March 2009).

 During the Great Recession of 2008–2012, Julio Diaz reported that the Utah School for the Deaf and the Blind faced significant financial challenges in 2012.
-Dr. Jennifer Howell, who was the then-Associate Superintendent of the Utah School for the Deaf, informed Jill Radford, then-principal of Jean Massieu School, that the Utah School for the Deaf would have to withdraw from the 2011 WSBC tournament.
-Jill Radford, a graduate of the Idaho School for the Deaf, offered to volunteer to take over the 2011 WSBC rather than have USDB cancel it, despite her other responsibilities, which included being the only full-time administrator in charge of 97 students from preschool through high school.
-Jill believed in the event and thought it would be a valuable experience for Deaf students.
-She also considered WSBC a terrific way for Deaf students to compete in sports, socialize, and establish life-long friendships that would help them thrive in life, just like the rest of the Utah Deaf community.
+Dr. Jennifer Howell, the then-associate superintendent of the Utah School for the Deaf, informed Jill Radford, then-principal of Jean Massieu School, that the Utah School for the Deaf would have to withdraw from the 2011 WSBC tournament.
+Jill Radford, a graduate of the Idaho School for the Deaf, stepped up in a moment of need and offered to volunteer to take over the 2011 WSBC rather than have USDB cancel it despite her other responsibilities, which included being the only full-time administrator in charge of 97 students from preschool through high school.
+Jill's dedication and belief in the event saved the 2011 WSBC, ensuring a valuable experience for Deaf students.
+She also considered WSBC a terrific way for Deaf students to compete in sports, socialize, and establish life-long friendships that would help them thrive, just like the rest of the Utah Deaf community.
 She also stated that the students and superintendents who met during the event benefited from WSBC.
 It provided opportunities for Deaf students from small towns to interact with Deaf students from other areas, allowing them to recognize that there was a bigger world out there for them (Julio Diaz, personal communication, October 2010).

 During the Great Recession of 2008–2012, Julio Diaz reported that the Utah School for the Deaf and the Blind faced significant financial challenges in 2012.
-Dr. Jennifer Howell, who was the then-Associate Superintendent of the Utah School for the Deaf, informed Jill Radford, then-principal of Jean Massieu School, that the Utah School for the Deaf would have to withdraw from the 2011 WSBC tournament.
-Jill Radford, a graduate of the Idaho School for the Deaf, offered to volunteer to take over the 2011 WSBC rather than have USDB cancel it, despite her other responsibilities, which included being the only full-time administrator in charge of 97 students from preschool through high school.
-Jill believed in the event and thought it would be a valuable experience for Deaf students.
-She also considered WSBC a terrific way for Deaf students to compete in sports, socialize, and establish life-long friendships that would help them thrive in life, just like the rest of the Utah Deaf community.
+Dr. Jennifer Howell, the then-associate superintendent of the Utah School for the Deaf, informed Jill Radford, then-principal of Jean Massieu School, that the Utah School for the Deaf would have to withdraw from the 2011 WSBC tournament.
+Jill Radford, a graduate of the Idaho School for the Deaf, stepped up in a moment of need and offered to volunteer to take over the 2011 WSBC rather than have USDB cancel it despite her other responsibilities, which included being the only full-time administrator in charge of 97 students from preschool through high school.
+Jill's dedication and belief in the event saved the 2011 WSBC, ensuring a valuable experience for Deaf students.
+She also considered WSBC a terrific way for Deaf students to compete in sports, socialize, and establish life-long friendships that would help them thrive, just like the rest of the Utah Deaf community.
 She also stated that the students and superintendents who met during the event benefited from WSBC.
 It provided opportunities for Deaf students from small towns to interact with Deaf students from other areas, allowing them to recognize that there was a bigger world out there for them (Julio Diaz, personal communication, October 2010).

-Since 2006, the Utah School for the Deaf has run a sports program, participating in UHSAA-sponsored activities in the 1A region and the Western States Basketball and Cheerleading Classic each year.
-The program includes three deaf schools: Jean Massieu School of the Deaf (Salt Lake City), Kenneth Burdett School of the Deaf (Ogden), and Elizabeth DeLong School of the Deaf (Springville), which compete against other teams within and outside the state.
+Since 2006, the Utah School for the Deaf has run a sports program, participating in UHSAA-sponsored activities in the 1A region and the Western States Basketball and Cheerleading Classic yearly.
+The inclusive design of the program, which encompasses three deaf schools: Jean Massieu School of the Deaf (Salt Lake City), Kenneth Burdett School of the Deaf (Ogden), and Elizabeth DeLong School of the Deaf (Springville), enables students to compete against teams both within and outside the state.
 These athletic programs are integral to motivating student-athletes and are a significant part of their deaf experience.
-Moreover, all-deaf sports provide an opportunity for Deaf students to compete against their peers from state schools for the deaf across the western United States and connect with other Deaf and hard of hearing students as well.
+Moreover, all-deaf sports provide an opportunity for Deaf students to compete against their peers from state schools for the deaf across the western United States and connect with other Deaf and hard of hearing students as well, fostering a sense of community and inclusion.

-Since 2006, the Utah School for the Deaf has run a sports program, participating in UHSAA-sponsored activities in the 1A region and the Western States Basketball and Cheerleading Classic each year.
-The program includes three deaf schools: Jean Massieu School of the Deaf (Salt Lake City), Kenneth Burdett School of the Deaf (Ogden), and Elizabeth DeLong School of the Deaf (Springville), which compete against other teams within and outside the state.
+Since 2006, the Utah School for the Deaf has run a sports program, participating in UHSAA-sponsored activities in the 1A region and the Western States Basketball and Cheerleading Classic yearly.
+The inclusive design of the program, which encompasses three deaf schools: Jean Massieu School of the Deaf (Salt Lake City), Kenneth Burdett School of the Deaf (Ogden), and Elizabeth DeLong School of the Deaf (Springville), enables students to compete against teams both within and outside the state.
 These athletic programs are integral to motivating student-athletes and are a significant part of their deaf experience.
-Moreover, all-deaf sports provide an opportunity for Deaf students to compete against their peers from state schools for the deaf across the western United States and connect with other Deaf and hard of hearing students as well.
+Moreover, all-deaf sports provide an opportunity for Deaf students to compete against their peers from state schools for the deaf across the western United States and connect with other Deaf and hard of hearing students as well, fostering a sense of community and inclusion.

-In conclusion, the athletics program has achieved its current status thanks to Julio's hard work and the contributions of other volunteers like Jill, Craig, and others.
-Although athletics may not be part of the official curriculum, it is important to note that students deserve the same opportunities as their non-hearing peers.
-Participating in sports teaches students valuable lessons in discipline, sportsmanship, and physical control, among other things.
-More importantly, the social aspect of athletics allows students to develop leadership skills, work as a team, embrace the discipline required for regular practice and training, and recognize the need for good sportsmanship in their efforts.
-These skills are equally, if not more, important than physical ones.
+In conclusion, the success of the athletics program is mainly due to the dedicated efforts of volunteers such as Julio, Jill, Craig, and many others.
+Their contributions have been crucial in achieving the program's current status.
+Although athletics is not part of the formal curriculum, students deserve opportunities comparable to those of their non-hearing peers.
+Participation in sports teaches valuable lessons in discipline, sportsmanship, and physical control, among others.
+More importantly, the social aspects of athletics help students develop leadership skills, work as a team, cultivate the discipline needed for regular practice and training, and understand the importance of good sportsmanship.
+These skills are just as essential, if not more so, than physical abilities.
+Thanks to the support of volunteers and school administrators, the athletics program at the Utah School for the Deaf continues to thrive today.

 Utah Athletic Club of the Deaf